Author Charlotte Perkins Gilman

 Flame Tree 451 presents a new series, The Foundations of Feminist Fiction.
-The early 1900s saw a quiet revolution in literature dominated by male adventure heroes.
+The early 1900s saw a quiet revolution in literature previously dominated by male adventure heroes.
 Both men and women moved beyond the norms of the male gaze to write from a different gender perspective, sometimes with female protagonists, but also expressing the universal freedom to write on any subject whatsoever.
+Each book features a brand new biography and a glossary of literary terms.

 Paperback, 288 pages, 80000 words, 3 illustrations